ertis-research/lwm2m-blockchain/besu/02_config_genesis_files.md

 genesis-file="~/genesis.json" # Path to the custom genesis file
 ```
 ## Genesis file
 The genesis file defines the first block in the chain, which indicates the chain you want to join.
-For Ethereum Mainnet and testnets (like Ropsten or Rinkeby), its genesis files are already defined in Besu and used when specifying a public network using the `--network` command line option.
-Those genesis files are stored and updated by Hyperledger Besu team [here](https://github.com/hyperledger/besu/tree/master/config/src/main/resources)

-For private networks, a new genesis file (__JSON format__) is required.
-In order to specify a genesis file, command line option `--genesis-file` must be included.
-This file specifies the __network-wide settings, so all nodes in a network must use the same genesis file.
+This file specifies the __network-wide settings__, so all nodes in the network must use the same one.
+A genesis file is a JSON file which contains networks configuration items and genesis block (the first block of the chain) parameters.
+Depending on the desired/required __consensus protocol__, the mandatory fields may change (more information [here](https://besu.hyperledger.org/en/stable/Reference/Config-Items/)).
 An example of genesis file is shown below.
 ```json
 {
   "config": {